Based on discussions with the folks at SmarTire, with help from the members of CFG's 996 Forum.

 (nR/V) = 0.1040 [265/35-18]

-So at roughly 4 PSI below stock (measured at 68 degrees F), the equations are
+So at roughly 4 PSI below stock (measured at 68 degrees F),

 P' = 0.0886 * (T' + 459.7) - 14.7 [225/40-18]